 If the settlement does not meet these standards, Medicare will not review it.

-However, just because Medicare does not review it, it does not mean the WCMSA is approved.
+However, just because Medicare does not review it, it does not mean the WCMSA receives CMS approval.

 The parties have to guess what Medicare would find acceptable and hope it isn’t a problem in the future.